 All activities are available in both the mornings and afternoons, during the coolest and most scenic parts of day.
 The daily schedule depends on the guests’ activity choice combinations and seasonal availability of activities.

 June to August are the wettest months of the year due to the expected arrival of the flood waters from Angola, which might mean less availability of land-based activities, such as game drives.
 However, the waters level can be unpredictable.
 There is no set departure time, so the schedule is flexible.
 Horseback safaris include up to 6 hours in the saddle, broken up by refreshment stops.

 Selinda Reserve offers some of the most exquisite scenery and memorable experiences through all the activities on offer.
 Three meals and 3-course dinners are provided each day, while plenty of time can be taken to relax in the spacious lodge areas and enjoy the view.

 Summer months run from September to April, with the hottest months being October, November and February, and the wettest months occuring mid-year when the flood waters arrive from Angola.
 Summer temperatures can rise to 40C at midday, while winter lows can drop to 6C.

-Motswiri’s location means that there is water present all year round, but during the high rainfall months we focus on the water based activities, and game drives take place in the drier areas if the landscape allows.
-The summer has a searing heat and wet weather may disrupt some guests’ comfort, but this is the time of year for migratory bird species, so keen birders may prefer to visit at this time.
+The location means that there is water present all year round, but the levels vary.
+During the high rainfall months we focus on the water based activities, and game drives take place in the drier areas if the landscape allows.
+The summer has a searing heat and wet weather, but it's also the time of year for migratory bird species, so keen birders may prefer to visit at this time.

 Winter occurs from around May to the end of August.
 These are the dry months with cooler temperatures in the early mornings and evenings, and the mild daytime temperatures are comfortable at around mid-20C.
 During the drier months the Spillway is dry, which paves the way for more land based activities.